 The SOAS Doctoral School is both a place where research students work and meet, and an organization with oversight of the SOAS research student experience.

-There are facilities open to doctoral students in a number of parts of SOAS.
-These include the Research students area (R301) in the Russell Square main building complex and the corner building at 53 Gordon Square.
-This is the physical hub of the Doctoral School.
-It provides a substantial increase in the number of computer work stations and printers exclusively available to research students, as well as desks for those who prefer to connect their laptops to the SOAS Wi-Fi.
-The building additionally has meeting rooms, as well as a common room, lockers, showers and bicycle storage.
+Doctoral School facilities for the exclusive use of research students are to be found in a number of parts of SOAS.
+The major suites are the Research Students’ computer cluster (R301) on the third floor of the College Building in the main Russell Square complex, and the corner building at 53 Gordon Square.
+This imposing Bloomsbury townhouse provides 100 work stations suitable both for those who want to use desktop computers and those who prefer to connect their laptops to the SOAS Wi-Fi.
+The building is also equipped with meeting rooms, printers, a common room/kitchen, lockers, showers and bicycle storage.

-To contact the SOAS Doctoral School please email: firstname.lastname@example.org
+You can contact the SOAS Doctoral School by email: email@example.com

 We need your feedback to improve the Doctoral School, so we have created a feedback channel here.
 Send comments and suggestions either directly or via the Doctoral School Management Group.